A posteriori error control for a Discontinuous Galerkin approximation of a Keller-Segel model: Stability framework

-Let $\left( \rho, c \right)$ be a weak solution to the problem \eqref{eq:KS1}-\eqref{eq:ic} and let $\left( \bar{\rho}, \bar{c} \right)$ with $\bar{\rho} \in C\left( [0,T]; H^1(\Omega) \right)$, $\partial_t \bar{\rho} \in C\left( (0,T]; H^{-1}(\Omega) \right)$, $\bar{c}\in C\left( [0,T]; H^2(\Omega) \right)$ be a \textit{strong} solution to the following perturbed problem:
+Let $\left( \rho, c \right)$ be a weak solution to the problem \eqref{eq:KS1}--\eqref{eq:ic} and let $\left( \bar{\rho}, \bar{c} \right)$ with $\bar{\rho} \in C\left( [0,T]; H^1(\Omega) \right)$, $\partial_t \bar{\rho} \in C\left( (0,T]; H^{-1}(\Omega) \right)$, $\bar{c}\in C\left( [0,T]; H^1(\Omega) \right)$ be a \emph{strong} solution to the following perturbed problem:

 with some given function $R_\rho \in L^2(0,T; H^{-1}( \Omega))$.
-We are going to provide an estimate for the difference $(\rho - \brho, c - \bc)$ in terms of the (possible) difference of initial data and of $R_\rho$.
-The situation we have in mind is that $\brho, \bc$ is a reconstruction of a numerical solution as in Section \ref{sec:reconstruction}.
-However, it is important to note that our stability framework does not depend on how $\brho, \bc$ was obtained.
+In this section, we provide an estimate for the difference $(\rho - \brho, c - \bc)$ in terms of the (possible) difference of initial data and of $R_\rho$.
+The situation we have in mind is that $(\brho, \bc)$ is obtained as a reconstruction of a numerical solution, see Section \ref{sec:reconstruction}.
+Nevertheless, we should stress that our stability framework does not depend on how $(\brho, \bc)$ is obtained.

-Taking into account Remark \ref{rmk:energy_eq}, we will subsequently provide a formal argument for the derivation of the stability estimate, but it can be made rigorous by interpreting it in the context of appropriate integral formulations.
+Taking into account Remark \ref{rmk:energy_eq}, we will subsequently provide a formal argument for the derivation of the stability estimate, but it can be made rigorous by interpreting it in the context of appropriate integral formulation.
 For the sake of brevity, we choose not to explicitly include $\Omega$ in the norm symbols.
 Furthermore, the time dependency of functions will also not be explicitly denoted.
-Subtracting \eqref{eq:KS-p1} from \eqref{eq:KS1} and testing with $\rho - \bar{\rho}$ we obtain